 "The army, from the beginning… beat people up, took them to jail, tortured them.
 There's a lot of Islamophobia [in the majority Muslim province of Cabo Delgado].
 They're discriminated against because they're northerners - people think they're dumb.

 "The problem is that we have a youth bulge - and the young don't have jobs.
 If we solve… the abuse of force, corruption, and if we have a serious system of justice I'm sure we'll solve this very rapidly," said Professor Adam.

 Mozambique's government initially sought to downplay the rebellion, dismissing the militants as criminals, and blocking journalists from accessing the region.
 But that is changing.

 "We've seen a shift from the politics of denial.
-Most of society and politicians now accept with have an Islamist insurgency," said Mr Morier-Genoud.
+Most of society and politicians now accept we have an Islamist insurgency," said Mr Morier-Genoud.